Career Definition for an Agricultural Equipment Salesperson

 Employment and Salary Outlook

 Agricultural equipment sales are closely tied to the economy and credit availability for the agricultural industry.
-In 2012, the Association of Equipment Manufacturers (AEM) reported that the global farm equipment market was expected to grow by about 4.7% between 2012 and 2015.
-Although this growth was calculated on a global scale, the AEM also published that domestically, U.S. farms were expected to make significant contributions to the growth of the farm equipment market, largely due to larger sums of money available for investment in new technology and equipment.
+U.S. farms are expected to make significant contributions to the growth of the farm equipment market, largely due to larger sums of money available for investment in new technology and equipment.
+The U.S. Bureau of Labor Statistics anticipates a 5% growth in employment opportunities from 2016-2026 for sales representatives of technical and scientific products, including agricultural equipment.